 - Christmas is the day celebrated as the birthday of Jesus Christ

-- Good Friday is the day celebrated the death day of Jesus Christ
+- Good Friday is the day to celebrate the death day of Jesus Christ

 - Easter is the day celebrated as the resurrected day of Jesus Christ from death

-Now the whole belief system of Christianity hangs on two major events i.e., Good Friday and the Easter.
-Yes, you read it right and not Christmas!
+Now the whole belief system of Christianity hangs on two major events i.e., Good Friday and Easter.
+Yes, you read it right, and not Christmas!

 Now we attempt to answer ‘Why His Death on a Friday Is Called Good and How It Is Related To The Easter?’
 My research on this subject turned out to be simple and direct.

-That is why a Good Friday is called “Good”, because of what He did on the Sunday morning called Easter.
-He defeated the death, the last enemy of the Human race and rose again alive to live forevermore.
+That is why a Good Friday is called “Good”, because of what He did on a Sunday morning called Easter.
+He defeated death, the last enemy of the Human race, and rose again alive to live forevermore.
 And this is the hope that He supplies to everyone who believes in Him – Eternal Life beyond death.
-This is the main reason Christian celebrate Good Friday and Easter.
+This is the main reason Christians celebrate Good Friday and Easter.
 Now let’s see how it is celebrated in the present day.

 How to Celebrate Easter Festival?
 Why Easter Eggs and Bunny is used?

 Easter comes in the pleasant season of spring and fills us with the hope of new life.
-This year it is going to be on 4th April 2021.
-Traditionally, it was celebrated with candles, flowers, hymns and prayers.
+This year it is going to be on 9th April 2023.
+Traditionally, it was celebrated with candles, flowers, hymns, and prayers.
 However, now the contemporary world has attached some fun elements to the celebration.
-In the season, you will see colorful beautiful Easter eggs and Easter bunny everywhere.
+During the season, you will see colorful beautiful Easter eggs and the Easter bunny everywhere.

 - Christians gather around the grave of their loved ones and light candles, and decorate the grave with flowers.
-The church service is organized in graveyard campus to pray and worship.
+The church service is organized on the graveyard campus to pray and worship.

 - It is also a fun family activity where kids paint hard-boiled eggs with vibrant colors.
 There are egg-shaped chocolates and decoration ornaments.
-Further, they participate in Easter egg hunt in house backyard.
+Further, they participate in an Easter egg hunt in the house’s backyard.

 - The stories go that the Easter bunny brings chocolates and Easter eggs for the children.
-In a few countries, kids prepare their Easter basket and keep it outdoor in the evening before Easter, hoping that bunny will fill the basket with exciting gifts.
-So, the kids receive Easter baskets full of chocolates, candies, snacks and more from their parents.
+In a few countries, kids prepare their Easter baskets and keep it outdoor in the evening before Easter, hoping that the bunny will fill the basket with exciting gifts.
+So, the kids receive Easter baskets full of chocolates, candies, snacks, and more from their parents.

 - Family Dinner with special delicacies.

-How Indian Christians Celebrate Easter and Good Friday?
+How do Indian Christians Celebrate Easter and Good Friday?

 As the spirit of the festival is the same, but there are many ways to celebrate this amazing day.
-In India, there is 2.3% of Christian population spread across the country.
-Now we will try to figure out how Good Friday and Easter looks like in this part of the world.
+In India, there is 2.3% of the Christian population spread across the country.
+Now we will try to figure out what Good Friday and Easter look like in this part of the world.

 My Personal Experience

-After reaching the graveyard, my entire family gathers around my grandfather’s grave and decorates it with beautiful flowers, flowers in cross and flower in a wreath.
+After reaching the graveyard, my entire family gathers around my grandfather’s grave and decorates it with beautiful flowers, flowers on the cross, and flowers on a wreath.
 We lit candles and decorate the grave from all sides.
 Incense sticks are also lit and the surrounding is fragment all around.
 That atmosphere is absolutely surreal.
 Then the service starts with hymns and prayers bringing us close to the meaning and significance of this day.

 After the Church sermon gets over, the congregation meets with everyone.
 There are exchanges of greetings similar to Christmas wishes.
 We also visit other graves of our relatives and forefathers with flowers and candles.

-After the celebration in cemetery, we come back home and have the family prayer.
-Following this, we have fantastic breakfast with all delicacies.
-The joy of family get-together and family lunch is also an amazing time.
+After the celebration in the cemetery, we come back home and have the family prayer.
+Following this, we have a fantastic breakfast with all delicacies.
+The joy of a family get-together and family lunch is also an amazing time.

-As all the regions in the country have very different culture and tradition, so the Easter experience also differs accordingly.
+As all the regions in the country have very different cultures and traditions, so the Easter experience also differs accordingly.
 The culture of Goa is very different from that of North-Eastern.

-Good Friday Messages to Wish Your Friends and Family
+Good Friday Quotes & Messages to Wish Your Friends and Family

 - “Praying that the Lord all your Heart with peace.
 Holds you in His Love and Blesses you with His grace… On this Holy Day and Always.”